 Qvault’s goal is to give students a complete entire computer science undergraduate education for just a few hundred dollars.

 By meeting our goal, students will pay less than one-tenth of what they would at a university or Bootcamp, and the education they receive will be so much more useful and applicable than what’s taught at boot camps.

-A computer scientist and backend engineer, Lane has always been interested in technical education.
-Lane has worked on many software projects, from low-level hardware systems up to highly scalable back-end architectures.
-Lane has been building Qvault with his wife Breanna since May of 2020.
+With a degree in computer science and a career in engineering backend systems, Lane has always been interested in technical education.
+Lane has worked on many software projects, from low-level hardware systems up to highly-scalable cloud architectures.
+Lane has been building the Qvault platform and writing the courses since May of 2020.